RaymondBrien/zombie-bingo/README.md

 #### Minor differences:
-- Heroku displays strings with the center() function correctly at the center of the mock terminal, unlike how they often display within VS code.
+- Heroku displays text within the terminal without any margin on the left, unlike how it displays locally in VS code.
+This has made it very difficult to try and center text and ensure consistent terminal space when displaying long strings.
 - The colors displayed in the terminal are slightly different to the local version but still distinct and remain functional throughout the app.
-- No major differences have been identified.
+- No other differences have been identified.

 ## Credits